aurmartin/aurmartin.fr/input/posts/phoenix-liveview-select/index.md

 Now, you should be able to open or close your component by clicking on the input.

-We can already implements basic keyboard navivation.
-To keep things organized in your `mounted` function, you should insert the next code snippets in the correspoding sections (initialize internal state, state transformation functions, event listeners).
+We can already implement basic keyboard navigation.
+To keep things organized in your `mounted` function, you should insert the next code snippets in the corresponding sections (initialize internal state, state transformation functions, event listeners).

 ### Keyboard navigation